univention/univention-corporate-server/doc/manual/software/repository-server.rst

 update server or from a locally maintained repository.
 A local repository is practical if there are a lot of UCS systems to update as the updates only need to be downloaded once in this case.
-As repositories can also be updated offline, a local repository also allows the updating of UCS environments without Internet access.
+As repositories can also be updated offline, a local repository also allows the updating of UCS environments without internet access.

 A local repository can require a lot of disk space.

-Using the registered settings, APT package sources are automatically generated in the :file:`/etc/apt/sources.list.d/` directory for release and errata updates as well as addon components.
+Using the registered settings, APT package sources are automatically generated in the :file:`/etc/apt/sources.list.d/` directory for release and errata updates as well as add-on components.
 If further repositories are required on a system, these can be entered in the :file:`/etc/apt/sources.list` file.

 By default the Univention repository ``updates.software-univention.de`` is used